MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/Subcontracting_project_team_members.md

 When you link a project team member to a subcontract line, any assignments to tasks that the team member has will be re-costed based on the purchase price list attached to the subcontract.
 On the **Estimates** tab on the **Project Details** page, select the **Update prices** button to see updated pricing and/or costing resulting from the decision to subcontract.

-## Subcontracting unstaffed project team members
+## Subcontracting an unstaffed project team member
 The **Team Member details** page has subcontract and subcontract line fields that allow a project manager to express how they would like to draw the capacity required from a subcontract.
 To subcontract a project team member as a generic resource, follow these steps:

 1. Choose a subcontract on the **Team member detail** page.